-Distilled from over forty herbs, Unicum is one of the oldest herb liqueurs in Europe.
-The way of production and the secret recipe has remained the same since Unicum was invented in 1790.
+Distilled from over forty herbs and spices, Unicum is one of the oldestherb liqueurs in Europe.
+The production process and the more than 225 years old secret recipe have remained the same since Unicum was invented in 1790.
 The production today is in the hands of Sándor and Izabella Zwack, the 6th generation of the Zwack family.
 Some special ingredients, known as the „heart of Unicum”, are personally weighed out by a family member.

 The majority of the herbs, and spices used in Unicum comes from the Carpathian basin, but ingredients are also imported from Morocco, China, India, Sri Lanka, Indonesia, Nigeria, the Americas and Australia.
 The herbs are measured by hand to this day, while some special ingredients, known as the „heart” of Unicum, are personally weighed out by a family member, currently by Péter Zwack’s widow, Anne Marshall Zwack.